Merry we meet - Merry we meet - Merry we meet

 communicate with deity.

-Scrying can be practised at any time, but best results are
+Scrying can be practiced at any time, but best results are

 often gained in the quiet of night after the hustle and bustle of the day’s